 Accessing through an Instance Expression.
 If you access a shared element through an expression that returns an instance of its class or structure, the compiler makes the access through the class or structure name instead of evaluating the expression.
-This produces unexpected results if you intended the expression to perform other actions as well as returning the instance.
-The following example illustrates this.
+This access produces unexpected results if you intended the expression to perform other actions as well as returning the instance.
+The following example illustrates this situation.

-In the preceding example, the compiler generates a warning message both times the code accesses the shared variable
+In the preceding example, the compiler generates a warning message both times the code accesses the shared property

 Shared modifier can be used in these contexts: